Technigo/project-portfolio/Planning-to-do.md

 ### Next up To do:

-- Center all h2
-- correct size on all text
+- correct size on all text (do on paper later)
 - github API
 - articles json
 -